The State of Innovation Labs: Part 1 – Why innovation labs fail

 This series of blog posts on the state of innovation labs was created with 3 years of collected interviews, conversations and experience.
 The goal is not to present winners and losers, but show problems and common roadblocks that labs face in their creation and operation.
 The collected pain points in these posts are an aggregate from my experience and research.

-Some iteration of innovation lab has become a trend (or fad) for large organizations.
+Some iterations of innovation lab have become a trend (or fad) for large organizations.
 Every large company, university and institution is rushing to create one to show relevance in relation to the startup economy.
 Millions of dollars are being spent to recreate this startup feel within these large organizations.
 Whether they are a method to transform the business, bring about institutional change, getting good press, or trying to attract a different demographic; these labs suffer from similar traits that are causing them to fail over and over again.

 Here is the ten most common reasons innovation labs fail: